 “He is not a slacker, thief or troublemaker.
 He’s a musician.
 He has better things to do.”

 Jeff’s first novel, high concept thriller Plague Year, sold to Ace/Penguin USA after a small bidding war between two publishers and strong interest from a third.
 Plague Year hit stores everywhere in mass market paperback in August 2007.
 The book immediately went to a second printing and is now in its eighth edition.

 Audio rights sold to Recorded Books and Audible.com, who released Plague Year as narrated by stage actor Richard Ferrone.
 There was a film option (since expired) and several foreign rights deals.
 More recently, Audible.com purchased new audio rights to Plague Year and released a new audio version narrated by Jeffrey Kafer.

 A sequel entitled Plague War was released in North America in July 2008 and became a finalist for the Philip K. Dick Award.
 The third book in the trilogy, Plague Zone, was Ace/Penguin’s lead paperback for December 2009 and received nationwide displays in Barnes & Noble and other chain outlets.

 In Europe, Spanish language rights to Plague Year went to Minotauro in a preemptive bid over its rival publisher Plaza RHM.
-Retitled La Plaga, Minotauro released the novel as its lead hard cover for September 2008, backed by a massive promotion campaign including newspaper ads, spectacular book store displays, and this web site.
+Retitled La Plaga, Minotauro released the novel as its lead hard cover for September 2008 backed by a massive promotion campaign including newspaper ads, radio spots, spectacular book store displays, and this web site.
 La Plaga quickly became a bestseller in Spain.
 The next two novels, retitled Antidoto and Epidemia, followed in 2009 and 2011.
-Minotauro is also distributing the books in Columbia and Peru, and plans further releases across Central and South America.
+Minotauro also distributed the books in Central and South America.

 In 2011, its success was followed by his short story collection Long Eyes.